Taxation of international executives

-The following credits can be claimed by Czech tax resident and also by Czech tax non-resident who have more than 90 percent of the worldwide income from Czech sources and who is at the same time tax resident of other EU Member country or EEA Member country.
+The following credits can be claimed by Czech tax resident and also by Czech tax non-resident who have more than 90 percent of the worldwide income from Czech sources and who is at the same time tax resident of other EU Member country/territory or EEA Member country/territory.

-This calculation3 assumes a married taxpayer resident in the Czech Republic with two dependent children whose three-year assignment begins 1 January 2016 and ends 31 December 2018.
-The taxpayer’s base salary is USD100,000 and the calculation covers three years.
+This calculation3 assumes a married taxpayer resident in the Czech Republic with two dependent children whose 3-year assignment begins 1 January 2017 and ends 31 December 2019.
+The taxpayer’s base salary is 100,000 US dollars (USD) and the calculation covers 3 years.
 The spouse’s income does not exceed CZK68,000 per year.

 |Moving expense reimbursement||20,000||0||20,000|

 |Interest income from non-local sources||6,000||6,000||6,000|

 Exchange rate used for calculation: USD1.00 = CZK22.00.